 A land-line telephone is provided.
 The phone number is unpublished, to protect guests from unwanted calls.
 However, if you make reservations and want the number to give to family and friends before you leave home, we will be happy to provide it.
 Note that cell-phone reception may be erratic at the cottage, depending on your carrier.

 The TV is connected to a satellite, with about 50 basic channels.
 (This is basic service, without many “premium” channels.)
 We provide a wireless network (DSL) for your laptop or other devices..

 Pets are welcome, as long as they are kept under control by their owners.
-Please do not bring pets that may disturb the neighbors, either with noise or physical threats.
-If your pet causes damage to the property, you will be expected to assume responsibility and pay for repairs.
+If your pet causes damage to the property, or causes disruptions in the neighborhood, you will be expected to assume responsibility.
 If your pet sheds, we will greatly appreciate your efforts to vacuum up pet hair before you check out, keeping in mind that the next guests may have allergies.
 With those caveats, this is a pet-friendly cottage in a pet-friendly neighborhood.

-If you smoke, we ask that you step outdoors or onto the sun porch or deck before lighting up.
+If you smoke, we ask that you step outdoors before lighting up.

 |Home Video, Cottage in Winter.
 Since this was put together, upgrades have been made, including a fancier hot tub and a rebuilt fireplace.||Home Video, Lake Frontage.
 Since this was put together, there have been some changes in the lakeside furniture and boats|